PhenomML/Stats285_F23/hw6/hw6.md

 # Submission on Canvas

 On Canvas, submit the following:
-* All the screenshots, ipynb-files, write-ups requested in the previous sections.
+* All the screenshots, `ipynb`-files, write-ups requested in the previous sections.
 * Answers to the following short-answer questions:
   * Which library performed the best?
   * Did you notice any differences in the training time?